 It is important that your quarterback understands that they are a part of the pass protection.
 When the ball is snapped the offensive line is going to aggressively block anything that shows in their gap.
 This will not last for a long time.
 The defensive line is going to play hard too.
 Your quarterback needs to throw the ball quickly or a sack is about to happen.

 Take a look at the diagram below.
 It’s a very simple double slant pass play that you will want to install if you are a youth football coach.
+This play is good vs whatever youth football defense you might face.
 It will give your quarterback and offensive line a chance to be successful.